Sentinel lymph node biopsy for breast cancer

 Axillary sentinel lymph nodes are the first lymph nodes under the arm (axilla) to which breast cancer cells may spread from the primary tumor location in the breast.
 Depending on the stage of the breast cancer, your surgeon may perform an axillary sentinel lymph node biopsy at the same time as lumpectomy or mastectomy.

-During surgery, a radiotracer and/or dye is first injected into the breast.
+Before or during surgery, a radiotracer and/or dye is first injected into the breast.
 After allowing time for it to travel to the axillary sentinel lymph node, the surgeon makes a small incision under the arm to identify and remove the lymph node.

 A pathologist will then analyze the sentinel lymph node to determine whether cancer has spread to it.
-If cancer has spread to three sentinel lymph nodes, and you have chosen to preserve your breast (breast conservation), your surgeon will likely remove the remaining lymph nodes (called an axillary lymph node dissection).
+If cancer has spread to three sentinel lymph nodes and you have chosen to preserve your breast (breast conservation), your surgeon will likely remove the remaining lymph nodes (called an axillary lymph node dissection).

 If you have chosen to have a mastectomy, and a sentinel lymph node is positive for carcinoma, your surgeon will perform an axillary lymph node dissection.